Shopify/hydrogen-v1/docs/deployment.md

 ## Avoid rate limiting in production

-If you're deploying to a non-Oxygen runtime, this is a necessary step to avoid rate-limiting in production.
+If you're deploying to a non-Oxygen runtime, then this is a necessary step to avoid rate-limiting in production.
 [Learn more](https://shopify.dev/custom-storefronts/hydrogen/framework/environment-variables#use-storefront-api-server-tokens) about why it's required.

 > Note:
-> In this example, environment variables are stored in `Oxygen.env`.
+> In the following example, environment variables are stored in `Oxygen.env`.
 If you're not deploying to Oxygen, then you can choose a different storage location.

 1. Create a [delegate access token](https://shopify.dev/apps/auth/oauth/delegate-access-tokens) for the Storefront API.